 These 2-1/2″ x 9-7/8′ Topps basketball brightly colored cartoon drawings were printed on a paper-like perishable product, folded, and inserted in 1969 Topps basketball packs (one each).
 However, that year, Topps advertised them as Super-Star Pin-Ups on the wrapper and box.

-But when you look at the insert, it’s pretty clear why the hobby re-named them ‘rulers.’
+But the insert makes it clear why the hobby renamed them ‘rulers.’

 Every blank-backed color ruler displays a caricature of the subject to the right of a standard ruler, accompanied by an arrow indicating their height, extending from the player’s depicted height to the ruler.
 The player’s name and team are in an oval near the top or bottom of the card.

-The insert number (of 24) and copyright information are printed along the bottom right-hand side in small black text.
+The insert number (of 24) and copyright information are printed in small black text along the bottom right-hand side.

-Despite the numbering of 24, the set only has 23 cards. #5 was never released, but we will talk about that when we cover the original line art later.
+Despite the numbering of 24, the set only has 23 cards. #5 was never released, but we will talk about that later when we cover the original line art.
 One of the reasons the set is so popular, beyond the bright colors and unique design, is that it’s got huge star power.
 Twenty of the 23 players are Basketball Hall of Famers.
-Plus, the cards are relatively scarce; Topps never printed basketball cards as massively as they did baseball – PSA has only grade 3219 1969 Topps Rulers with the most for Lew Alcindor with just over 300.
+Plus, the cards are relatively scarce; Topps never printed basketball cards as massively as they did baseball – PSA has only grade 3658 1969 Topps Rulers with the most for Lew Alcindor with 360.

-Given the folds and paper stock used, ultra-high grade copies are scarce; there are only 49 PSA 10s and 173 PSA 9s, leading to some really big sales prices.
+Given the folds and paper stock used, ultra-high-grade copies are scarce; there are only 49 PSA 10s and 179 PSA 9s, leading to some really high sales prices.

 Before the hobby boom and the set’s resurgence, Robert Edward Auctions sold a complete set in March 2019, advertised as #2 on the PSA Set Registry (8.91 GPA) for $7200.
 It included nine Gem Mint 10 examples, ten Mint 9s, and four Nm-Mt 8s.